Personal Watercraft Accidents Cause Surprising Injuries in Fort Lauderdale, Florida

 - “Idle Speed, No Wake” Areas– These zones are even slower than no-wake zones.
 They are common near swim lanes.

 The Broward County Safe Boating Guide has more information about these regulatory zones.
-If a personal watercraft injured you or a loved one while you were in a boating regulatory zone, call [FIRM NAME/NUMBER] for a [free] case evaluation.
+If you or a loved one were injured in a boating accident, call the Fort Lauderdale personal injury attorneys at The Carrion Firm for a free case evaluation.